AdobeDocs/journey-optimizer.sv-SE/help/using/email/content-from-scratch.md

    <!--Once placed in the email, you cannot move nor remove your components unless there is already a content component or a fragment placed inside.
 This is not true in AJO - TBC?-->

-1. Lägg till så många **[!UICONTROL Structure components]** vid behov och redigera inställningarna i den dedikerade rutan till höger.
+1. Lägg till så många **[!UICONTROL Structures]** vid behov och redigera inställningarna i den dedikerade rutan till höger.

    ![](assets/email_designer_structure_components.png)